DIY Hair Serum for Frizzy Hair – Step-by-Step Guide

 FAQs

-It lasts about 2-3 months if stored in a cool, dry place.
-Use a clean dropper to prevent contamination.
-If it smells odd or changes texture, make a fresh batch.
+Store the serum in a cool, dry place, away from sunlight.
+It lasts about 2–3 months.
+Always use a clean dropper to prevent contamination.
+If the serum smells or changes texture, make a fresh batch.

 - Be Respectful